lorenzo-dl/Panel_meter_clock_ByDelucalabs/README.md

 - 1x PanelMeterClock_v1_displayHolder: Prusament PETG, Preset 0.2mm SPEED, no support
 - 1x PanelMeterClock_v1_BackPanel (if not laser cutted): Prusament PETG, Preset 0.3mm DRAFT, no supports

+the clock in the photos uses Prusament PETG Yellow Gold for the body and Prusament PETG Mango Yellow for the display holder

 # Changing the scale on the current meters